 “These are powerful tools for patients and providers alike,” said David Kimball, M.D., Longstreet Clinic radiologist.

 Breast density is determined by a board-certified radiologist who reads the patient’s mammogram and classifies the density into one of four categories: almost entirely fatty, scattered fibroglandular densities, heterogeneously dense or extremely dense.
-And thanks to the adoption of “Margie’s Law” earlier this year, Georgia now requires clinicians to provide a density score on each women’s mammogram report.
+And thanks to the adoption of “Margie’s Law” in 2019, Georgia now requires clinicians to provide a density score on each women’s mammogram report.

 “Early detection saves lives, and we believe ABUS and 3D mammography will become an integral part of our practice in an effort to find breast cancers earlier,” said Longstreet Clinic radiologist Scott Kellermeyer, M.D.